johnmetta/statisfy/readme.md

 # Statsify

-Statsify is collection of software for collecting, aggregating, storing, reporting, graphing and analysis of time series data.
+Statsify is a set of software components for collecting, aggregating, storing, reporting, graphing and analysis of time series data.
 It can be used to monitor computer systems and applications alike.

-Statsify is built primarily for Microsoft Windows.
+Stataify is built for Microsoft Windows using Microsoft .NET Framework.

 ## Why Statsify?

-Lots of reasons.
-First of all, Windows platform has nothing like Graphite or StatsD
+> Measurement is the first step that leads to control and eventually to improvement.
+If you can't measure something, you can't understand it.
+If you can't understand it, you can't control it.
+If you can't control it, you can't improve it.
+> ― H. James Harrington

+When it comes to collecting metrics on Windows, there's really very little choice: it's etiher Performance Counters or nothing.
+Or something custom-built, for that matter.

+Performance Counters are a disaster from a lot of standpoints.
+To create them, one has to remember about permissions, call into cumbersome API with lots of alien concepts like Performance Counter Categories, Performance Counter Types, and optionally do `installutil` invocations.
+While using them, one is again facing the same hostile API, overall brittleness, COM exceptions and the like.
+Finally, when it comes to actually viewing and analyzing them, `perfmon.msc` has very little to offer: suboptimal UI, no historical storage, no analytics, no graphing, no nothing.

+Linux has had Graphite and StatsD since forever, and the simplicity and sheer power of those seemingly simple tools is what led us to create Statsify.

 ## Overview

 Statsify draws inspiration from [Graphite](https://github.com/graphite-project), [StatsD](https://github.com/etsy/statsd/), [Ganglia](http://ganglia.sourceforge.net/) and possibly other projects.
-If you

 ### 10,000 Feet View